Ideas for international airlines during and beyond the crisis

 Optimised route networks

 New business segments will essentially be the route networks of the former or acquired airlines that become available.
-This will bring a number of improvements for air travelers.
+This will bring a large number of improvements for air travelers.
 In most cases, the higher standards of the parent companies in terms of safety, comfort, booking systems and goodwill options will be adopted.
 Other lucrative business areas for the airlines are described below.

 Power by the Hour Leasing

 There is an emerging trend among airlines towards leasing aircraft and away from owning their own fleets.
-This operating model enables a more flexible adjustment with regard to fleet utilization and can thus be decisive for competition.
+This operating model allows a more flexible adjustment with regard to fleet utilization and can thus be decisive for competition.
 The airlines or alliances can choose from a pool of aircraft, some of which are shared with leasing companies.

 In future, it will be possible to adapt leased aircraft to the corporate identity of the respective airline by simple means.
 The conversion from one airline to another is possible within a few hours.
 A trend-setting idea here is, for example, logos of the respective airline projected onto the white fuselage or tail units.
 These are also visible in daylight due to the projection technology used.